 You don’t need to wait for a job to be advertised to enquire about working for a company.
 Sending off a few speculative emails could help you to get in the door before a role is advertised, or prompt a company that has been thinking about hiring into making a decision.

 Even if there’s no immediate reason to reach out to someone, this can be a great time to reconnect with old colleagues and friends.
-Simply by putting yourself out there, you’re creating an opportunity for something to happen and you never know when the next opportunity may arise.
+Simply by putting yourself out there, you’re creating an opportunity for something to happen, and you never know when the next opportunity might arise.

-It’s also worth seeing whether there are any job fairs being held in your local area, as these are great for meeting employers face-to-face and networking with a range of different industry professionals.
+It’s also worth seeing whether there are any job fairs being held in your local area.
+Job fairs offer the chance to meet employers face-to-face and network with a range of different industry professionals.

 10. Putting all your eggs in one basket

-You may have found an advert for the perfect job, spent hours crafting the perfect application and then submitted it, thinking that you just have to get the job because it’s such a perfect fit.
+You might have found an advert for the perfect job, spent hours crafting the perfect application and then submitted it, thinking you just have to get the job because it’s such a perfect fit.

-But while it’s important to stay hopeful and positive when applying for jobs, it can be helpful not to place too much hope on one particular job application as this can prevent you from applying for some other really great opportunities.
+And while it’s important to stay hopeful and positive when applying for jobs, it can be helpful not to place too much hope on one particular job application, as this might prevent you from applying for other really great opportunities.